Archiev19/saransh-ai/docs/USER_GUIDE.md

 **Q: Can I use it offline?**
 A: You need internet to fetch articles, but the summarization works locally.

+**Q: Does it work with all websites?**
+A: Yes, Saransh AI works with most websites, including those with paywalls.

+**Q: Is the AI summary always different from the extractive one?**
+A: Yes, while they may cover similar points, the AI summary rephrases content while extractive uses original sentences.

 ### Feature Questions

 **Q: Can I save summaries?**
-A: Yes, use the copy button to save summaries anywhere.
+A: Yes, use the copy button to save summaries to your clipboard.

 **Q: Does it work with PDFs?**
 A: Currently, we support web articles only.
 PDF support is planned for future releases.

-**Q: Can I customize the summary length?**
-A: The algorithm automatically determines the optimal length (usually 15-20% of the original).
+**Q: Which method is more accurate?**
+A: Extractive is 100% factually accurate as it uses original sentences.
+AI provides more concise, rephrased summaries while maintaining accuracy.

 ## Need More Help?